Professional Diploma Art & Design programme

 Semester Two, 2013-2014

 The aim of the Now Showing project was to document the living history and collective memory of Rex cinema – to capture its glory and celebrate the space that is now slated for redevelopment.
-Facilitated by Smriti Mehra and me, this site-specific art project created a platform for contemplating the present reality of Bangalore in its current state of flux.
+Facilitated by Smriti Mehra and me, this site-specific art project created a platform for contemplating the present reality of Bengaluru in its current state of flux.

 This project allowed students to locate their storytelling interests within the space as well as develop their art practice and approach to medium and material.
 We began with an immersion into the space and an introduction to its network of people.
 Locating ourselves at the cinema enabled us to facilitate conversations with cinemagoers, staff, stakeholders, artists and scholars about Rex as well as the city in transition.